 This workshop is held at the Okains Bay Māori and Colonial Museum on Waitangi Day.

-Please note that the workshop price does not include the $10 entry fee for adults to the museum (children $2, pre-schoolers are free).
-Please bring cash for this and please also note that this is the museum’s key fundraising day, so do come along and support them!
+Please note that the workshop price does not include the $10 entry fee for adults to the museum (children under 13 free when accompanied by an adult).
+Please bring cash for this and please do note that this is the museum’s key fundraising day, so do come along and support them!